Skip to main content

 Scope and Contents

-For additional information about W. A. Carter see USU Special Collections & Archives, Caine Coll Mss 29: The William Alexander Carter Family and Mary E. Carter Papers and Marie Eccles-Caine Archive Mss 1 Box 2 Fd 4, concerning the appointment of John Sharp in 1864 as clerk of the Green River County probate court.
+For additional information about W. A. Carter, see USU Special Collections & Archives, Caine Coll Mss 29 William Alexander and Mary E. Carter papers and Marie Eccles-Caine Archive Mss 1 Box 2 Fd 4 concerning the appointment of John Sharp in 1864 as clerk of the Green River County probate court.

 Dates